-(Last Updated on : 19/09/2013)
+(Last Updated on : 04/02/2015)

 All yoga as practiced today is based on Yoga Sutras, a collection of aphorisms offered more than 2000 years ago by the Indian sage, Patanjali.
 Yoga Sutras by Maharshi Patanjali are known as the Patanjali Yoga Sutra and is the foundational text for Yoga.
-Historically, it is believed that Maharshi Patanjali may have lived in around 500 BC to 2000 BC and Patanjali has written on mainly three subjects namely, grammar, medicine and yoga.
+Historically, it is believed that Maharshi Patanjali may have lived in around 500 BC to 2000 BC and Patanjali has compiled mainly three subjects of Patanjali Yoga Sutras namely, grammar, medicine and yoga.
 Patanjali's three works together deal with man's development as a whole in thought, speech and action.

 The Patanjali yoga sutra state, through proper practice one can radiate grace, disposition and compassion.
 The four chapters or padas of the yoga sutras correspond to the four stages of life.
 The ultimate achievement of following the path of Patanjali yoga sutra is to experience the effortless, indivisible state of the prophet.
 The four chapters of Patanjanli Yoga Sutras include, Samadhi Pada, Sadhana Pada, Vibhuti Pada and Kaivalya Pada.

+Samadhi Pada is the first chapter of Patanjanli Yoga Sutra that defines yoga and the movement of the citta (loosely known as mind) and how to reach samadhi state.
+It is directed towards the individuals who were already highly evolved to enable them to uphold their advanced state of cultured, mature aptitude and wisdom.
+It is assumed that Patanjali's aim, in beginning was to attract those rare souls who were already on the brisk of self-realisation.
+In Samadhi Pada, Patanjali defines the yoga as "Citta Vritti Nirodha", meaning to stop the movement of Citta (loosely called as mind).
+But it is not possible to stop fluctuation or movement of citta.
+Citta is imbued by three qualities (gunas), namely Sattva, Rajas and Tamas.
+Patanjali also explains that through abhyasa and vairagya, a person will be able to experience Samadhi.
 In this pada, Patanjali comes to the level of those who not spiritually evolved.
 Here he coins the word KriyaYoga.
 Kriya means action and KriyaYoga emphasizes the energetic effort to be made by the aspirant.
 This pada is composed using the eightfold paths of yoga.
 All the eight disciplines are compressed into three-tier format.
 The tier formed by the first two pairs, yama and niyama, asana and pranayama, comes under tapas (religious spirit in practice).
 The second tier, pratyahara and dharana, is self-study (svadhyaya).
 The third, dhyana and Samadhi, is Isvara pranidhana, the surrender of the individual self to God.
 In this way, Patanjali covers the tree great paths of Indian philosophy in the Yoga Sutras.
 In the Sadhana pada the seeker is taught to perform asana (postures) so that he becomes familiar with his body, senses and intelligence.
 He develops alertness, sensitivity and the power concentration.

 Sadhana Pada is the second chapter of Patanjali Yoga Sutra, where Patanjali comes down to the level of those who are not spiritually evolved.
 Patanjali in this chapter identifies that Avidya or spiritual ignorance as the source of all sorrow and unhappiness.
 Here he coins the word, Kriya Yoga.
 Kriya means action and KriyaYoga emphasizes the energetic effort to be made by the aspirant.
 First, he explains the concept of Kriya Yoga, which is the yoga of action and has three tiers, namely tapas, svadhyaya and Isvarapranidhana.
 Tapas means burning desire, Savadhyaya means self study and Isvarapranidhana means surrender to God.
 When these three aspects of kriya yoga are followed earnestly, life's sufferings overcome and Samadhi is experienced.
 He also explains causes of sufferings and how to minimise it; followed with the eightfold path of Yoga to achieve freedom for common man.
 This eight fold path is known as Astanga Yoga which is suitable to all.
 These eight steps are namely the yama, niyama, asana, pranayama, pratyahara, dharna, dhyana and samadhi

+.
 Yamas are social moral conduct; while Niyamas are to be observed for self-development.
 Asana is a comfortable, steady and peaceful posture to make the physical body strong and ready for inner journey and Pranayama is the controlling of bio-energy.
 The first four steps are external supports called Bahiranga and last three are internal aid called Antaranga.
 Pratyahara is the connection between external and internal.
 It consists of controlling of five sense organs.
 In the chapter of Sadhana pada, Patanjali explains the journey from yama to pratyahara.

 When a sadhaka attains expertise in the steps of the first five steps, he acquires the eight supernatural powers or siddhis.
 However, Patanjali cautions that the temptation of these powers should be avoided and the attention should be fixed only on liberation.
 Patanjali then explains Dharana or concentration, Dhyana or meditation, which comes from repeated concentration and Samadhi, which comes from deep absorption.

 Kaivalya Pada is the fourth chapter of Patanjali Yoga Sutra.
 Kaivalya literally means "isolation", but as used in the Sutras depicts the idea of liberation or moksha (liberation), which is the intention of Yoga.
 The Kaivalya Pada describes the nature of liberation and the reality of the transcendental self.
 In this chapter, Patanjali distinguishes kaivalya from Samadhi.
 In Samadhi pada, the aspirant experiences a passive state where he can see his soul and in kaivalya he lives above the tamasic, rajasic and sattvic influences of the three gunas of nature (the primary qualities of Nature).
 The ultimate aim of Yoga is to achieve Kaivalya that can be achieved by birth, through use of drugs, by repetition of mantra, by tapas and through Samadhi.
 Of these, only the last two develops to matured intelligence and lead to stable growth.

 Patanjali Yoga Sutra explains that the soul is pure and divine provided it is unblemished by action.
 Man may make or ruin his progress through good actions or bad action.
 Yogic action leads to religious life and non-yogic actions bind one to the world.
 With yogic practices the sadhaka is freed from the reactions of his actions and engrossed in Kaivalya.
 The Patanjali yoga sutra state, through proper practice one can radiate goodwill, friendliness and compassion.
 The four chapters or padas of the yoga sutras correspond to the four stages of life.
 The ultimate achievement of following the path of Patanjali yoga sutra is to experience the effortless, indivisible state of the prophet.